server-os/server-image/docs/dev-upgrade.md

 them.

 ### Update pkgin configuration from 2018.4 to 2021.4

+TODO: Figure out if this is still relevant for Server OS

 NOTE:  This step is revertable if no subsequent steps are taken.